Skip to content

 Info

-If the PDB file has a missing resolution value, or the resolution is over 99.0, then it is assumed to be 'missing value' and not filtered. for instance, AlphaFold PDB files usually don't have resolution values since they are predictions, not measurements.
+If the PDB file has a missing resolution value, or the resolution is over 99.0, then it is assumed to be 'missing value' and not filtered.
+For instance, AlphaFold PDB files usually don't have resolution values since they are predictions, not measurements.

 Mapping file

-Since SnpEff uses trasncript ID information, whereas proteins use PDB IDs (or Uniprot IDs in case of AlphaFold), we need a file to map across these different IDs.
-You should provide a mapping file that maps transcriptId to proteinId:
+Since SnpEff uses transcript ID information, whereas proteins use PDB IDs (or Uniprot IDs in case of AlphaFold), we need a file to map across these different IDs.
+You should provide a mapping file that maps proteinId to transcriptId:

 The format is: tab-separated, one line per entry: